-- The organiser must provide medical services for the competitors and 1. separate medical services for the spectators for the time of the event. - The medical team and the equipment must be in conformity with the 2.
-FIM Medical Code. - An evacuation plan for injured persons must be defined before the event 3. by the organiser and the Chief Medical Officer. - The organiser must make sure that the medical services and facilities 4. conform to any guidelines or regulations enforced by the relevant country and reflect size of the event and the number of competitors and spectators expected. - Please also refer to the current FIM Medical Code.
-5.
+- 1. The organiser must provide an efficient fire-fighting service around the circuit for the time of the event. - 2.
+The organiser must make sure that the fire-fighting services conform to any guidelines or regulations enforced by the relevant country and reflect the size of the event and the number of competitors and spectators expected. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.